wodanaz/Genomewide_alignment/README.md

 ```

-# Second Step: Masking genome with RepeatMasker using output from RepeatModeler.
+# Second Step: Soft-masking genomes with RepeatMasker using output from RepeatModeler.

 ```bash